m3g/CellListMap.jl/docs/src/Internals.md

 At the same time, the homogeneity of the computation of the mapped function may be fast or not, homogeneous or not.
 These characteristics affect the optimal workload splitting strategy.
 For very large systems, or systems for which the function to be computed is not homogeneous in time, it may be interesting to split the workload in many tasks as possible, such that slow tasks do not dominate the final computational time.

-Both the above considerations can be used to tunning the `nbatches` parameter of the cell list.
+Both the above considerations can be used to tuning the `nbatches` parameter of the cell list.
 This parameter is initialized from a tuple of integers, defining the number of batches that will be used for constructing the cell lists and for the mapping of the computations.

 By default, the number of batches for the computation of the cell lists is smaller than `nthreads()` if the number of particles per cell is small.
 The default value is defined by the internal function `CellListMap._nbatches_build_cell_lists(cl::CellList)`.